karlwilcox/website-build/blog/_posts/2016-09-28-leadership-and-decision-making.md

 layout: article
 comments: true
-title               : "Leadership and Decision Making" subheadline         : "Clearly we are all in agreement..."
+title               : "Leadership and Decision Making" subtitle         : "Clearly we are all in agreement..."
 teaser: "Thoughts and Ramblings"
 tags:
   - productivity